 Be honest, when you Google “Best Face Exercises,” is the content that comes up actually useful?
-There are far too many “Best Face Exercises”-type articles online with all of them being virtually copies of each other and filled with the same silly techniques.
-Is there any evidence that any of these work?
-What people are looking for is not to dig through 20 different articles all saying the same thing with different illustrations and photos.
-It’s frustrating that proven face fitness routines are hard to come by online.
+There are far too many “Best Face Exercises”-type clickbait articles online.
+Proven face fitness routines are frankly hard to come by online.
+What people are looking for is not to dig through 20 different articles all saying the same thing: They just want to know which face exercises are the most effective.

 Exercise 1: The Cheek Lifter

 Source: Northwestern University study published in JAMA Dermatology (2018)

 Gravity works to push your cheeks downward, but this exercise will spring them back up.
 This particular exercise works out your cheek muscles especially the Levator Labii Superiroris, Caninus, and Zygomaticus Major and Minor.
 It also gives your upper lip a boost.